fabianmichael/kirby-markdown-field/README.md

   - [10 License](#10-license)
   - [11 Credits](#11-credits)

-****
+---

 ## 1 Installation

-This version of the plugin requires PHP 8.3 and Kirby 5.0.0 or higher.
+This version of the plugin requires PHP 8.4+, Kirby 5 and your Kirby installation must have UUIDs enabled.
 The recommended way of installing is by using Composer:

 ```
 $ composer require fabianmichael/kirby-markdown-field